 Pin this …

-Kakadu is a vast and extraordinary country and one of the most powerful places to visit.
-Be sure to add it to your Bucket List while you’re in Australia.
+Kakadu is vast and extraordinary country and one of the most spiritual places in Australia to visit.
+Be sure to add it to your Bucket List.
 This is truly the most remarkable place you’ll ever visit!
-Have you been yet?

 Reference: Kakadu National Park visitors guide.
 For more information Parks Australia